terrycojones/crossbarwww/website/crossbario/docs/Subscription-Meta-Events-and-Procedures.md

 * `wamp.subscription.on_delete`: Is fired when a subscription is deleted after the last session attached to it has been removed.

 > Note: A `wamp.subscription.on_subscribe` event is always fired subsequent to a `wamp.subscription.on_create` event, since the first subscribe results in both the creation of the subscription and the addition of a session.
 Similarly, the `wamp.subscription.on_delete` event is always preceded by a `wamp.subscription.on_unsubscribe` event.

+The WAMP subscription meta events are dispatched by the router to the *same realm* as the WAMP session which triggered the event.

+**Important**: To receive and process these events, your component will need to have *subscribe* permission on the respective topic.

 ## Procedures